cpina/ace-it-presentation/contents-python-django-en.md

 - Take LOTS OF CODE with you (e.g. Calibre, other projects, etc.).
 This was more useful than books and documentation --

-- Use an IDE like Pycharm that allows you to follow code of your libraries easier --
+- Use an IDE like Pycharm that allows you to navigate code of your libraries easier --

 - Download the offline Django documentation: you will feel almost online!